 IVGI&GREBEN are supported financially by the Province of Friesland (NL)

-Already during their individual dance careers with the Kibbutz Contemporary Dance Company and the Dutch National Ballet, the Israeli Uri Ivgi and the Dutch Johan Greben each started a successful career as choreographer.
-After his first piece ‘Isch-Ischa’ Ivgi was repeatedly invited to create for the Kibbutz Contemporary Dance Company and the Suzanne Dellal Centre in Israel.
-In 1998 he received the Award for Upcoming Choreographic Talent from the Ministry of Culture in Israel.
-In 2001/02 Ivgi won the Public Award with his duet ‘Longing’ during the International Competition for Choreographers in Groningen, The Netherlands and the second prize during the Choreographers Competition in Hannover in Germany.
-Greben received both the Encouragement Prize Choreography from the Amsterdam Foundation for Arts as well as the Wim Barry Perspective Award for his first piece ‘Straks’ for the Dutch National Ballet.
-In 1996 he won the third prize with his duet ‘610’ during the Choreographers Competition in Gelsenkirchen, DE.
+Already during their individual dance careers, respectively at the Kibbutz Contemporary Dance Company in Israel and the Dutch National Ballet in The Netherlands, Uri Ivgi and Johan Greben successfully started their individual career as a choreographer.
+Uri Ivgi received the prize as Emerging Choreographic Talent from the Ministry of Culture in Israel in 1998.
+In 2001 he won the Audience Award for his duet ‘Longing’ at the International Choreographers Competition in Groningen, and the second prize at the International Choreographers Competition in Hanover, Germany.
+Johan Greben won the Encouragement Prize Choreography from the Amsterdam Fund for the Arts in 1998, and in 1990 the Wim Barry Award for his first choreography ‘Straks.
+Both created various choreographies for companies, festivals and schools in Europe.

-In 2011, Ivgi&Greben won The Golden Mask Award in Moscow in the category Best Choreographer-Ballet / Contemporary Dance.
-They received this most prestigious Russian Theatre Prize for ‘This Is Not A Love Song’, which they created for the Provincial Dances Theatre in Russia.
+In 2011, Ivgi&Greben received The Golden Mask Award in Moscow in the category Best Choreographer-Ballet / Contemporary Dance for this Is Not A Love Song, created for the Provincial Dances Theatre in Russia.
 The Golden Mask is the most prestigious theatre award in Russia.